What’s Driving the Rate Increases?

 Distracted driving resulting from smartphone use while behind the wheel has played a key role in the jump in commercial auto loss frequency.

 Increasing frequency and severity of weather events such as hurricanes, floods and hail storms, has led to higher auto physical damage loss ratios.

 Commercial auto is not out of the woods just yet, however, we feel that we are well positioned to weather the storm.
-We will continue to push for rate increases that are more commensurate with prevailing exposures, and make the underwriting changes necessary to keep up with the loss trends.
+We will continue to seek rate increases that are more commensurate with prevailing exposures, and make the underwriting changes necessary to keep up with the loss trends.
 We feel that doing so is better not only for our company, but for our producers, in the long term.

 Jury Sends Strong Message to Motor Carriers, Drivers